 Manage file check monitors

 File check monitor details can be viewed and modified when added to a template.
-Perform the following actions to manage the file check monitor:
+Do the following actions to manage the file check monitor:

-- Edit: Click the template name displayed on the templates screen to modify the file check monitor details.
+- Edit: Click the template name displayed on the templates screen to change the file check monitor details.

 - View: View the file check monitor details on the templates screen.
 Click the arrow next to the template name to view the file check monitor added to the current template.